-In a prescient book in 2011, ‘Europe, the Grand Illusion’, Tony Judt suggested that the EU was making economic promises to its member states — promises of unsustainably high rates of growth, employment, and spending on social benefits — that were almost certainly going to prove impossible to fulfill.
-When those promises were broken, it would inspire an angry populist backlash.
+In a prescient book in 2011, ‘Europe, the Grand Illusion’, Tony Judt suggested that the EU was making economic promises to its member states — promises of unsustainably high rates of growth, employment, and spending on social benefits — that would prove impossible to fulfil.
+When those promises were broken, he argued, it would inspire an angry populist backlash.

-But it is the case that the Leave campaign has persuaded a small majority of voters to blame the EU for the failure to share prosperity across the UK.
-For the fact that the ‘trickle-down’ effect and the unregulated economy has not worked, blighting and demoralising formerly great regions, towns and cities.
-While as Judt says, the EU has its faults, particularly in making impossible promises to its member states, it was not the EU that:
+It remains the case that the Leave campaign persuaded a small majority of voters to blame the EU for the failure of politicians to fulfil dreams across the UK, including the fact that the ‘trickle-down’ effect has not worked, leading to the continued blighting of formerly great regions, towns and cities.
+While the EU has its faults, particularly in making impossible promises to its member states, it is not the EU that:

 - Privatised British Gas, the Electricity Board and BT

 - Sold off our Power Stations, leading to the Chinese/French collaboration on Hinckley Point

 - Privatised British Rail leading to the highest fares and most overcrowded rail network in Europe

 - Privatised the Royal Mail, leading to disproportionate escalation of postal charges

 - Shut down most of the UK coal industry

 - Sold off British housing stock and failed to replace it